gearglow/ReptiliaWithATwist/The List - Notes.md

 - [x] Do the ritual to make Sirius, Hermione, Luna, Ginny, and Nell all metamorphmagi
 - [x] Do the Unlimited Flight ritual
 - [x] Transfer the knowledge on shapeshifting to Sirius, Hermione, Luna, Ginny, and Nell
+- [x] Interview with Rita Skeeter
+- [x] Soup up the Firebolt
+- [x] Crush the broom race in the First Task

 #### To Do